thisisulb/SpiritHunterShamanKit/README.md

 ## A Wild Hunt inspired shaman kit that focuses on using short bows.
 ### For BG:EE, BG2:EE, EET, IWD:EE(untested)

+**Warnings and Notes:**
-**Updated Warning: With the removal of Multi-Shot arrows the kit is far less overpowered now than it used to be but probably still on the very far end of the power scale.**
+**-With the removal of Multi-Shot arrows the kit is far less overpowered now than it used to be but probably still on the high end of the power scale.**
+**-This kit is build for use by player1 (the protagonist in a single player game, first slot in multi-player sessions) only, using it for other party members will result in bugs/not work properly)**
+**

 Spirit Hunters are equal parts Shaman and Hunter.
 They are skilled marksmen and can use their Shamanic Dance to summon a Spirit Hound to aid them on their hunt.

 **CLASS FEATURES:**